Die Brücke (film): Plot

 Dawn comes, and with it an American fighter plane which fires its machine guns at the bridge, killing the youngest of their number, Sigi, who refused to take cover because he had previously been teased for his alleged lack of bravery.
 Shocked by Sigi's death, the boys take up their positions to defend the bridge against a trio of American tanks and their infantry support.
 Walter even manages to destroy two tanks with Panzerfausts, but one by one the boys are killed, shaking their comrades with the true horrors of war.
 One of the most memorable scenes is when an American soldier who asks the boys to cease fire has his belly shot open by Karl (who is simultaneously killed by a machine gun burst himself) and the man dies screaming in agony, while Klaus begs Karl (being unaware that he is dead) to finish him off.
 Upon realizing that Karl is dead, Klaus goes mad and runs headlong into the American fire.

 In the end, the last remaining tank retreats, followed by the surviving infantrymen.
 The boys have "done their duty for Führer and Fatherland" by preventing the Americans from crossing, but only Hans and Albert are left.
-A German demolition squad finally arrives and the Feldwebel in command immediately begins to criticize them, calling them nincompoops and would-be-heroes.
+A German demolition squad finally arrives, and the Feldwebel in command immediately begins to criticize them, calling them nincompoops and would-be-heroes.
 Realizing that his friends have died in vain, Hans goes mad with disbelief and despair, threatening the engineer with his rifle, and as the Feldwebel in turn readies his gun, he is shot from behind by Albert.
-The remaining engineers withdraw, leaving the boys in possession of the bridge, but with a final burst of submachine gun fire that kills Hans, leaving only a traumatized Albert to return home.
+The remaining engineers withdraw with a final burst of submachine gun fire that kills Hans, leaving only a traumatized Albert to return home.

 A line inserted just before the end credits soberly reads:

 'This event occurred on April 27, 1945.
 It was so unimportant that it was never mentioned in any war communique.'